 The Group's principal financial liabilities comprise of borrowings and trade and other payables.
-The main purpose of these financial liabilities is to finance and support the Group's principal financial assets include loans, investments, cash and cash equivalents, trade receivables and other receivables that derive directly from its operations.
+The main purpose of these financial liabilities is to finance and support the Group's operations.
+The Group's principal financial assets include loans, investments, cash and cash equivalents, trade receivables and other receivables that derive directly from its operations.

 As a financial lending institution, Group is exposed to various risks that are related to lending business and operating environment.
-The principal objective in Group is risk management processes is to measure and monitor the various risks that Group is subject to and to follow policies and procedures to address such risks.
+The principal objective in Group 's risk management processes is to measure and monitor the various risks that Group is subject to and to follow policies and procedures to address such risks.

 The Groups Risk Management Committee (RMC) comprise of the Board of directors constituted in accordance with the RBI rules.
 The RMC has overall responsibility for overseeing the implementation of the Risk Management Policy.
 The committee meets on a quarterly basis to review the risk management practices and working of the risk management department.
 The committee is chaired by an Independent Director.
 Risk Management Department periodically places its report to the committee for review.
 The committee's suggestions for improving the risk management practices are implemented by the Risk The Group has implemented comprehensive policies and procedures to assess, monitor and manage risk throughout the Group.
-The risk management process is continuously reviewed, improved and adapted in

-The Group has implemented comprehensive policies and procedures to assess, monitor and manage risk throughout the Group.
 The risk management process is continuously reviewed, improved and adapted in the changing risk scenario and the agility of the risk management process is monitored and reviewed for its appropriateness in the changing risk landscape.
 The process of continuous evaluation of risks includes taking stock of the risk landscape on an event-driven basis.
 The Group has an elaborate process for risk management.
 Major risks identified by the businesses and functions are systematically adressed through mitigating actions on a continuing basis.